dacrands/gatsby-blog/src/pages/10-7-18/index.md

 ## App It Up
 ---

-A basic flask application has the following structure
+Create a new directory `api-app` with the following structure.

 ```
 api-app/